1HD22/HackUst2022---GoldenBridge/README.md

 ## Theme

-This project is a submission for HackUST2022 hosted by The Hong Kong University of Science and Technology 6.Social Entrepreneurship
+This project is a submission for HackUST2022 hosted by The Hong Kong University of Science and Technology

+This project attempt to tackle the issues of Social Entrepreneurship

 ## Description